MapleBloom/NewsPaper/README.md

 - receive data from connected tables,
 - create views with generics,
 - work with templates,
-- use generics,
+- routing,
-- create own filters and tags.
+- create own filters and tags,
+- combine filtration and pagination on one page,
+- add forms to edit and update objects, delete objects.

 :arrow_up: [to content](README.md#Content)